Muhammad-MO/Muhammad-portfolio/README.md

 7) Running code through validators encourages me to apply correct syntax.
 8) Applying padding and margin to text and images.

+** Some information used in this website are for illustration purposes only and not used for actual hiring **

 ![picture](assets/images/screenshot.png)

 # demo link